 1. Why is mutual fund investment risky?

-Risk arises in mutual funds owing to the reason that mutual funds invest in a variety of financial instruments like equities, debt, corporate bonds, government securities and many more.
-Moreover, the price of these instruments keeps fluctuating owing to a lot of factors like supply-demand, change in interest rate, inflation, etc
+Risk arises in mutual funds owing to the reason that mutual funds invest in a variety of financial instruments such as equities, debt, corporate bonds, government securities and many more.
+The price of these instruments keeps fluctuating owing to a lot of factors which may result in losses.
+Hence, it is essential to identify the risk profile and invest in the most appropriate fund.

 Due to price fluctuation or volatility, a person’s Net Asset Value comes down, resulting in a loss.
 In simple terms, NAV is the market value of all the schemes a person has invested in per unit after negating the liabilities.